KheHan07/Ballerina-CRUD/README.md

 A production-ready Ballerina service that exposes a REST/JSON API for managing users with a MySQL backend.
 It supports full **CRUD** and **bulk** operations, fuzzy search, and ships with OpenAPI docs out of the box.

-> **Why Ballerina?**
-> Declarative networking, built-in database client, cloud-native friendliness, and first-class OpenAPI tooling—all in one modern language.

----

 ## ✨ Features

 | Capability                | Details                                                         |